Q: Do you havethis plant/seeds for sale? How much does it cost?

 A: You can do it on image search page.

-A: All plants we sell are big and mature with well-developed root system and foliage (see pictures below), most of them are blooming size.
+A: All plants we sell are big and mature with well-developed root systems, most of them are blooming/fruiting size.
 Many plants are 1 gal pot size, some are 3 gal.
-Some plants are already in bloom (be aware that flowers might drop during shipment).
+Some plants are already in bloom.
+Be aware that flowers might drop during shipment, or we may cut them off due to AG regulations (for example shipments to CA).
 Please refer to Our Products page for more info about our plants.

 Q: Are your plants really as big as on your pictures?
 I have ordered several plants from XXXXXX.com before which are smaller in size and do not have much fragrance.
 XXXXXX.com carries jasmine sambac.
 I have ordered this plant twice from them but it did not survive because the plant they sent was very small and not healthy.

 A: The shipping and handling charge covers much more than just the cost of the postage.
 It is a rather long process to prepare plants for shipping so that you will receive them with a minimum of problems.
 Remember boxes and packing supplies also have cost.
-This S&H charge in the case of very large and heavy plants, is often not enough, especially when shipped to states like CA, WA, OR, etc - far from Florida where we are (shipping cost is calculated aoutomatically by our shopping cart regardless the destination, but USPS charges depending on distance).
-Many CA customers have noticed that sometimes we lose on S&H.
+This S&H charge in the case of very large and heavy plants, is often not enough, especially when shipped to states like CA, WA, OR, etc - far from Florida where we are.
+Many customers in CA and other states have noticed that sometimes we lose on S&H.

 A: There is a cancellation fee on all cancelled orders, which occurs because of transaction fees with our Merchant Provider.
 Besides, if your order is already packed, it will be extra handling/cancellation fee.
 If your order is shipped - sorry, we can't help you, too late.
 Please don't wait till last minute if you changed your mind to buy a plant.
 More info about cancellation fees - see order page.